All you need to know about being a CIPD student as well as access to a wide range of resources

 If, for any reason, your exam book is lost, you’ll be required to resit the exam.

-If you’ve failed or were absent from the January 2019 exams, you’ll find an enrolment form for the May 2019 exams enclosed with your results.
-If you failed or were absent from any previous session you’ll need to contact your course tutor for a May 2019 enrolment form.
+If you’ve failed or were absent from any exams, you’ll find an enrolment form for the September 2019 exams enclosed with your results.
+If you passed all of your exams, you’ll need to contact your course tutor for a September 2019 enrolment form.

 Can I get a copy of the examiners’ reports?